The Difference Between Replacement Cost and Actual Cash Value

-If an item is determined obsolete, or by its "inherent nature cannot be replaced" you may find yourself in a situation where you will only be offered ACV, A similar clause may apply to sets or pairs when only one part of a set or pair is lost and the other is undamaged.
+You might find yourself in a situation where you'll only be offered ACV if an item is determined to be obsolete or by its "inherent nature cannot be replaced."
+A similar clause can apply to sets or pairs of items when only one part of a set or pair is lost and the other is undamaged.

-Beware of the increased costs of reconstruction when it comes to By-Law coverage.
-Although your home may be insured for Replacement Cost, if there are by-laws that come into place after your original home was built, this may impact the actual cost of replacement by increasing costs due to new by-laws.
-There are exclusions in some wordings that do not include the increased cost of construction due to by-laws or city ordinances.
+Beware of increased costs of reconstruction when it comes to ordinance coverage.
+Your home might be insured for replacement cost, but it can impact the actual cost of replacement, increasing it, if by-laws came into play after your original home was built.
+Some policies include exclusions that don't cover the increased cost of construction due to by-laws or city ordinances.

-Endorsements are available to add by-law coverage to your policy, and some home more comprehensive high-end insurance policies will include by-law coverage, but if yours does not, this could be a major problem in the interpretation of what the actual cost of rebuilding will be, vs. the coverage in your replacement cost.
+Endorsements are available to add by-law coverage to your policy, however, and some more comprehensive high-end insurance policies will include by-law coverage as a matter of course.
+But it could be a major problem in the interpretation of what the actual cost of rebuilding will be if your policy does not include this coverage.

-Insurance policies include clauses about when and how replacement cost will be paid on the structure or building.
-Many policies may include a Guaranteed Replacement Cost Clause as well.
-This clause allows for some wiggle room around the total insured value of the home when after a loss it is determined that the cost was a little off.
-The amount of wiggle room you have is based on your specific policy wording and type of policy form you have.
+Many policies include a "guaranteed replacement cost clause" that allows some wiggle room around the total insured value of the home when it's been determined that the cost was a little off.
+This can depend on your specific policy wording and the type of policy that you have.

-For example, some policies may state that you will still be eligible for replacement cost if you were insured to at least 80 percent of the value of the actual reconstruction cost.
-Insurance companies may have different criteria, so be sure and check if you have a replacement cost clause, a guaranteed replacement clause and how things work if you are underinsured at the time of loss.
+For example, some policies might state that you'll still be eligible for replacement cost if you were insured to at least 80 percent of the value of the actual reconstruction cost.

-Will the Insurance Company Ever Pay Out the Full Limit of My Insurance Policy in a Claim Without a Big List of Items?
+Will the Insurance Company Ever Pay the Full Limit?